featurevisor/featurevisor/docs/glossary.md

 It's a request to "pull" your changes into the main project.
 Pull requests show content differences, facilitate discussions, code [review](#review), and can be integrated with other testing and [CI/CD](#ci-cd) tools before the changes are [merged](#merge) into the main branch.

+## Push

+In the context of [Git](#git), "push" is a command used to upload local [repository](#repository) content to a remote repository.

+After [committing](#commit) changes locally, you "push" them to the remote repository to share your changes with others and synchronize your local repository with the remote.
+It's an essential command for collaborative work in Git.

 ## QA

 Many organizations have Quality Assurance (QA) teams, making sure everything is working as expected before the changes of your applications are exposed to your real users, minimizing any potential risks.